Skip to main content

 Common Questions

 Not at the moment.
-Audio Recon is currently scheduled automatically.
+Audio Recon runs automatically on a monthly cycle.

-The track may not be eligible yet, the fingerprint may still be pending, the producer may not be verified, or no qualifying match has been found.
+The track may not be eligible yet, the fingerprint may still be pending, no credited producer is verified, or no qualifying match has been found.

-No. Audio Recon is a lead-generation tool for investigation, not automatic proof of infringement.
+No. Audio Recon is for investigation, not automatic proof of infringement.

 Get Verified

-Audio Recon currently requires a verified producer profile.
+Audio Recon requires at least one verified producer on the track.

 License Certificates